lgallo95/web-sprint-challenge-advanced-web-applications/README.md

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-Create Post
+1. Create: Post
-Read Get
+2. Read: Get
-Update Put
+3. Update: Put
-Delete Delete
+4. Delete: Delete